brugal/wolfcamql/README-ioquake3.txt

   cl_mouseAccelStyle                - Set to 1 for QuakeLive mouse acceleration
                                       behaviour, 0 for standard q3
-  cl_mouseAccelOffset               - Tuning the acceleration curve, see below

-  in_joystickUseAnalog              - Do not translate joystick axis events
+  cl_mouseAccelOffset               - Tuning the acceleration curve, see below cl_gamename			    - Gamename sent to master server in getserversExt query in_joystickUseAnalog              - Do not translate joystick axis events
                                       to keyboard commands